Blog

 4 easy steps to win a new partner

 In my article: 3 Strategies for Business Growth - Use Your Business Plan, I make my case to renew your relationship with your business plan as a strategy to ignite business growth.
-Often this core planning tool is requested when partnership opportunities present themselves, and yes, it is going to be a critical element for completing the partnering discussions.
+Often, this core planning tool is requested when partnership opportunities present themselves, and yes, it is going to be a critical element for completing the partnering discussions.
 However, an outdated one or a complete lack of one does not mean that you cannot get started seeking out partnership opportunities.

 Can you share your business plan?”